Mostowfi ol-Mamalek: The Fifth Term

-Mostowfi's fifth term began in January 1923.
+Mostowfi's fifth term began in February 1923.
 The First World War was over and the Russian Revolution was well established.
 Reza Khan who was then called Sardar Sepah had the post of Minister of War in Mostowfi's cabinet.

 One of his most formidable opponents in politics at the time was Hassan Modarres who made numerous efforts to pull down Mostowfi's cabinet.

 Mostowfi's cabinet finally collapsed under pressure from political opponents despite the full backing of Ahmad Shah Qajar.
 During the run-up to the elections for the 5th Majlis, Modarres and his followers in the Parliament were actively campaigning against Mostowfi's cabinet.
 They tabled a formal question to the government, which was customarily followed by a vote of confidence.

 The ministers answered the questions convincingly.
 Mostowfi, who was not used to this kind of street politics, was said to be angry and disappointed.
-He delivered his most famous speech to Parliament, blaming members of Parliament for "giving and taking ajil (dried nuts), which in Persian means giving and taking bribes.
+He delivered his most famous speech to Parliament, blaming members of Parliament for "giving and taking ajil (dried nuts)", which in Persian means giving and taking bribes.
 He is believed to have said, "I have problems with my digestive system, and I do not take or give any ajil".

-He was the first Prime Minister to call Parliamentarians corrupt instead of cajoling and flattering them.
+He was the first prime minister to call Parliamentarians corrupt instead of cajoling and flattering them.
 He and his ministers left the Parliament, went straight to the Shah and resigned.

 Hassan Modarres went on to abolish the 1919 accord between Iran and the Great Britain.

 The Sixth Term

-Despite his opposition to Mostowfi, Modarres was part of the party that encouraged Mostowfi to take his sixth term as Prime Minister.
+Despite his opposition to Mostowfi, Modarres was part of the party that encouraged Mostowfi to take his sixth term as prime minister.
 Reza Shah had been elected Shah and crowned.
-In order to legitimize his rule he needed a Prime Minister who had the confidence of the politicians and the general public, so he chose Mostowfi.
+In order to legitimise his rule he needed a prime minister who had the confidence of the politicians and the general public, so he chose Mostowfi.
 Modarres believed that Mostowfi was one of the few people who might curb the excesses of the new Shah and his generals.

 Mostowfi's sixth began in June 1926.
 During this term of office a number of important actions were taken, the most important event during this period had been the abolition of Capitulation on 9 May 1927.
 This would be the last major event that Mostowfi would be part of and this would be his last post.
 At the end of May 1927, Mostowfi resigned from office and from political life.